 After M*A*S*H ended in 1983, Alda focused mainly on his film career.
 He appeared in the comedies Sweet Liberty (1986) and A New Life (1988), which he also wrote and directed.
 In addition to his own projects, Alda enjoyed several opportunities to work with director Woody Allen on such films as Crimes and Misdemeanors (1989) and Manhattan Murder Mystery (1993).

 On the small screen, Alda signed on to host the PBS series Scientific American Frontiers in 1993.
 He served as the program's host until 2005.
 In 2004 Alda joined the cast of the television political drama series The West Wing.
 He played in the role of a Republican Senator named Arnold Vinick, for which he won an Emmy for best supporting actor in 2006.

-Already an accomplished screenwriter, Alda published his first memoir, Never Have Your Dog Stuffed: And Other Things I've Learned, in 2005.
+Outside of the small screen, Alda made time for Broadway.
+In 2005 he played Shelly Levene in David Mamet's revival of Glengarry Glen Ross, for which he was nominated for a Tony.
+Already an accomplished screenwriter, Alda published his first memoir, Never Have Your Dog Stuffed: And Other Things I've Learned, that same year.
 He had a small role in Martin Scorsese's The Aviator starring Leonardo DiCaprio that same year.
 In 2007, Alda released his second autobiographical work Things I Overheard While Talking to Myself.
-More recently, Alda has appeared on the popular TV comedy 30 Rock and The Big C.
+More recently, Alda has appeared on the popular TV comedy 30 Rock, The Big C, and The Blacklist.